 - Embed Google Drive materials anywhere the Rich Content Editor (RCE) is available in Canvas;

-- Add files in Google Drive to Modules in Canvas;
+- Add files located in your Google Drive to Modules in Canvas;

 - Attach template files, using material from an instructor’s Google Drive account, to assignments and receive personalized copies from each student;

-- Give feedback and grades to students who submit material from their Google Drive to Canvas (comments and grades sync with the Canvas Speedgrader and gradebook);
+- Give feedback and grades to students who submit files from their Google Drive account to assignments in Canvas (choose to grade with Canvas Speedgrader or use Google Assignment’s built-in grader)

 - Obtain originality reports on student submissions to help check for potential plagiarism– limited to 5 assignments per course (originality reports and privacy).